peon-pasado/do-panic/_posts/2022-3-6-icpcMasters.md

 ## Statement Summary

 Given a cyclic array of length $k$, we want to partition it into $n$ subarrays in such a way that the difference between the minimum and maximum sum in each subarray is minimal.
+Array elements are positive.

 ## Solution